All Products

 export ALIBABA_CLOUD_ACCESS_KEY_SECRET=yourAccessKeySecret

 Run the echo $ALIBABA_CLOUD_ACCESS_KEY_ID command.
-If the valid AccessKey ID is returned, the environment variables are configured.
+If the command returns the correct AccessKey ID, the configuration is successful.

 • Procedure